Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 • 1x light rain/windproof jacket that rolls up easily (when visiting Northern Thailand)

-No matter if you travel for one or for three weeks to Thailand, I try and not pack any more and rather take advantage of their cheap and efficient laundry services which are offered everywhere in Thailand.
+No matter if I travel for one, two or three weeks to Thailand, I try not to pack anymore but rather take advantage of the cheap and efficient laundry services that are offered everywhere in Thailand.
+Last time I also packed from liquid washing powder to wash some essentials by hand.

-One thing to note though is, that I wouldn’t bring all your new or expensive clothing on your Southeast Asia trip, because as I said, you will sweat a lot, the streets are not as clean as back home and yes, the laundry can also destroy your clothes sometimes (hasn't personally happened to me though!), so better safe then sorry!
+Lastly, I wouldn’t bring much new or expensive clothing on your Southeast Asia trip, because as I said, you will sweat a lot, the streets are not as clean as back home and yes, the laundry can also destroy your clothes sometimes (hasn't personally happened to me though!), so better safe than sorry!

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!